johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.5 Short- and Soft-Field Takeoffs and Landings.md

 	5. Establish pitch attitude to rapidly transfer weight from wheels to wings
 	6. Lift off at lowest possible airspeed, accelerate to [[Vx]] or [[Vy]] in [[Ground Effect]]
 	7. Establish pitch attitude and airspeed for [[Vx]] or [[Vy]] climb
-	8. Retract gear/flaps after positive rate of climb, and in accordance with POH/AFM
+	8. Retract gear/flaps after positive rate of climb, clear of obstacles and >200', and in accordance with POH/AFM
 2. Landing
 	1. Complete pre-landing checklist ([[GUMPS]])
 	2. Establish POH-recommended approach and landing configuration (flaps) and airspeed